Isklar/WolfBot/README.md

 # WolfBot
-A Wolfram Alpha Discord bot.
+A Wolfram Alpha query bot for Discord written in Python.

 ## Requirements
 - Python 3.4.2+